csurgay/ansible-training/lessons/08_Variables/README.md

 1. Variuable names
 1. Usage
 1. Registered variables
+1. Nested (complex) variables
 1. Precedence of locations (selected)
 1. Tips for variable locations
 1. Magic variables

 ---
 > [!WARNING]
 > Variables with the same name can be defined in 20+ different places of the Ansible ecosystem.
-They will override each other according to their location, aka Variable Precedence.
+They will override each other according to their location, according to Variable Precedence.

 > [!TIP]
 > Keep it simple.
 Define variables in only one place, thus avoid Ansible Precedence.